Armenian–Azerbaijani cultural relations: Folk and ashug poetry

-Hayren, an Armenian genre of poetry is the same with reading Bayati according to Armenian scientist M.Abeghyan.
+Hayren, an Armenian poetic genre has many similarities with Bayati and probably inspired it according to Armenian scientist M.Abeghyan.
 Vesfi-hal, Azeri genre of bayati related to fortune-telling has similarities with Armenian "can-gulum" in relation to how rituals performed and the volume of poems.
-Khachatur Abovian, Perch Proshian and Ghazaros Aghayan said that they used vesfi-hald and other forms of ashug poetry performed in Armenian and Azerbaijani folk ceremonies.
+Khachatur Abovian, Perch Proshian and Ghazaros Aghayan said that they used can-gulum and other forms of ashug poetry performed in Armenian and Azerbaijani folk ceremonies.

 Ekber Yerevanli collected Armenian and Azerbaijani fairy tales.
 He found many similarities between Azerbaijani and Shakamakhi Armenian fairy tales.
-Armenians had their own versions for Azerbaijani epics such Kerem and Aslı, Ashiq Qarib and Epic of Koroghlu.
-Armenian David of Sassoun had a lot of common features with Azerbaiani version of Koroghlu.
+Few Armenian stories had similarities to Azerbaijani and Turkish epics such as Kerem and Aslı, Ashiq Qarib and the Epic of Koroghlu.
+The Armenian epic David of Sassoun has many similarities with the Epic of Koroghlu.

-Many Armenian ashugs wrote both in Armenian and Azerbaijani languages.
-But some preferred to write only in Azerbaijani.
+A few Armenian and Azerbaijani ashugs wrote both in Armenian and Azerbaijani languages.
 Famous examples include Horomsime Akuletsi, Miran, Seyyad, Miskin Burcu, Hpvakim Markaryan and Shirin.
 The ustadnameh that Slave Artun was so good that it was included to Azerbaijani epics.
 According to Hummet Alizade, the first ustadnameh of epic "Novruz" and the second ustadnameh of epic "Tahir and Zohre" belonged to him.
-Dellek Murad, the Armenian ashug of XVII century wrote qoshma, ustadnameh and qifilbends in Azerbaijani.
+Dellek Murad, ashug of 17th century wrote qoshma, ustadnameh and qifilbends in Azerbaijani.
 He was considered ustad (master).
-Another Armenian ashug Naghash Hovnatan wrote "Mayilem" which was popular among Azeris.
+Armenian ashug Naghash Hovnatan wrote the Armenian poem "Mayilem" which was popular among the Tatars(Azeris and other Turkic ethnic groups of the region).

-Sayat-Nova wrote 115 poems in Azeri.
+Armenian ashug Sayat-Nova although many of his poems have been lost wrote 115 poems in Azeri and helped in the development of the Azerbaijani literature additionally to Georgian literature and his native Armenian literature.
 In addition, there is a poem where quatrains in Azerbaijani are intertwined with quatrains in Armenian, Persian and Georgian.
-Early 1758 seems to have been a time of feverish activity on the part of Sayat-Nova in the Azeri field. İt is possible that Sayat-Nova performed his songs in this language in public, in and outside Tiflis and Telaviş He continued Transcaucasian ashugs' tradition of writing in Azeri which was well understood by Eastern Armenians.
-He loved Nasimi just like Armenian ashug Miran did.
-He devoted 5 poems to Safavid ruler and Azerbaijani poet Ismail I.
+It is possible that Sayat-Nova performed his songs in the Armenian, Azerbaijani, Georgian and Persian language in public, in and outside Tiflis and Telavi He continued Transcaucasian ashugs' tradition of writing in Karapapakh, Azeri, Armenian and Georgian which was well understood by Eastern Armenians and North Azerbaijanis.

 Modern literature

-In 1956, the Azerbaijani poet Mammed Rahim wrote the poem “Sayat-Nova”, in which he reimagined the last days of Sayat-Nova and his tragic death.
+In 1956, the Azerbaijani poet Mammed Rahim wrote the poem “Sayat-Nova”, in which he reimagined the last days of Armenian ashug Sayat-Nova and his tragic death.

+Inspired by the Armeno-Turkish Alphabet an Armeno-Azerbaijani Alphabet where Armenian letters are used to write the Azerbaijani language named Ermənbası(Երմէնբասը) exists.